MA in Clinical Psychology (Evening Format) FAQs

 What is the difference between the two master's programs in psychology?

 The MA in Psychology program provides students with a theoretical and practical understanding of the principles of psychology within the framework of a strong clinical emphasis.
-This program prepares individuals for doctoral study in psychology or positions in human services, vocational counseling or marketing, and the curriculum can simultaneously qualify students for licensure as both an LMFT and an LPCC.
+This program prepares individuals for doctoral study in psychology or positions in human services, vocational counseling or marketing.

-The MA in Clinical Psychology with an Emphasis in Marriage and Family Therapy provides the knowledge and experience needed to work as a clinician, in private practice or with an agency, by preparing students for the Marriage & Family Therapist (MFT) License in the state of California.
+The MA in Clinical Psychology with an Emphasis in Marriage and Family Therapy provides the knowledge and experience needed to work as a clinician, in private practice or with an agency, by preparing students for licenses as a Marriage & Family Therapist (MFT) and Professional Clinical Counselor (PCC) in the state of California.
 As part of the curriculum, students are required to gain supervised counseling experience in approved clinical settings.
 This program is designed for students who wish to gain knowledge and develop skills necessary for providing high quality psychotherapeutic services in a variety of settings.